rmrk-team/evm/README.md

 Provided are two examples of a RMRK multiresource token -- one which inherits from ERC721, and one which inherits from RMRK nesting, which may be considered a ERC721 compatible replacement.

-## Settings

-> TBD

-A storage contract containing values like the RMRK Fungibilization deposit (how many tokens you need to make an NFT into a collection of fungibles) and other governance-settable values.

-## Equip

-> TBD

-Equipping and Base entity.

-## Emotable

-> TBD

-Emotes are useful, but very expensive to store.
-Some important considerations are documented here: https://github.com/rmrk-team/pallet-emotes and here: https://hackmd.io/JjqT6THTSoqMj-_ucPEJAw?view - needs storage oprimizations considerations vs wasting gas on looping.
-Benchmarking would be GREAT.

 ## Fractional

 > TBD

 Turning NFTs into fractional tokens after a deposit of RMRK.
 The deposit size should be read from Settings.

+## Settings

+> TBD

+A storage contract containing values like the RMRK Fungibilization deposit (how many tokens you need to make an NFT into a collection of fungibles) and other governance-settable values.

 ## Logic